rubin-dp0/delegate-contributions-dp02/README.md

  - the goals of the notebook

 Do not use the Rubin logo in the header unless you are Rubin staff preparing a tutorial under the guidelines of RTN-045.
+Consider rebranding your notebook with your own institute's logo or a personal logo or picture.

 See the example directory for guidance on formatting notebooks and markdown files.